icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

    Step 1

-Then proceed with the *SOMANET Core C22* module.
+Then proceed with the *SOMANET Core-C22* module.
 Please hold the screws with your fingers to prevent them from falling out during the assembly procedure.
-Make sure that you connected the IFM side connector of the Core module to the IFM Drive DC 100 board.
+Make sure that you connected the IFM side connector of the Core module to the IFM-Drive-DC100 board.
 The IFM connector of the Core module has ``IF`` marking next to it.
 As a result you should see the ``COM`` connector being on top.
 For mounting the Core to xTAG-2 Adapter in the next step please use the white plastic 3.5 mm spacers.

 .. figure:: images/assembly_p2.jpg
    :width: 300px